blueripple/blueripple-research/br-2021-A/posts/StateSpecific1/inputs/post_afterDemographicOnly.md

 1. It is our firm belief
 that voting should be easy for everyone, regardless of demographics or partisan identity, and all measures to suppress voting are wrong.
-Under all circumstances we support vote-by-mail and more polling places, open for longer hours on more days, etc.
+We support vote-by-mail and more polling places, open for longer hours on more days, etc.
 2. Lumping all VOC together is simplistic and reductive, because it ignores many other non-racial/ethnic factors that affect turnout.
 But we are particularly interested in the interplay of voter suppression and organizing,